History of Cuba: Economic expansion and stagnation

-Stagnation and dissatisfaction

 However, the United States, rather than Latin America, was the frame of reference for educated Cubans.
-Cubans travelled to the United States, read American newspapers, listened to American radio, watched American television, and were attracted to American culture.
-Middle-class Cubans grew frustrated at the economic gap between Cuba and the US.
-The middle class became increasingly dissatisfied with the administration, while labour unions supported Batista until the very end.
+Middle-class Cubans grew frustrated at the economic gap between Cuba and the US, and increasingly dissatisfied with the administration.
 Large income disparities arose due to the extensive privileges enjoyed by Cuba's unionized workers.
 Cuban labour unions had established limitations on mechanization and even banned dismissals in some factories.
 The labour unions' privileges were obtained in large measure "at the cost of the unemployed and the peasants".

 Cuba's labour regulations ultimately caused economic stagnation.
 Hugh Thomas asserts that "militant unions succeeded in maintaining the position of unionized workers and, consequently, made it difficult for capital to improve efficiency."
 Between 1933 and 1958, Cuba increased economic regulation enormously.
 The regulation led to declining investment.
 The World Bank also complained that the Batista administration raised the tax burden without assessing its impact.
 Unemployment was high; many university graduates could not find jobs.
 After its earlier meteoric rise, the Cuban gross domestic product grew at only 1% annually on average between 1950 and 1958.

 Political repression and human rights abuses

 In 1952, while receiving military, financial, and logistical support from the United States, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
-He then aligned with the wealthiest landowners who owned the largest sugar plantations, and presided over a stagnating economy that widened the gap between rich and poor Cubans.
+He then aligned with the wealthiest landowners and presided over a stagnating economy that widened the gap between rich and poor Cubans.
 Eventually it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
-As such, Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships with both the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.
-To quell the growing discontent amongst the populace—which was subsequently displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also utilizing his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture and public executions.
-These murders mounted in 1957, as Fidel Castro gained more publicity and influence.
-Many people were killed, with estimates ranging from hundreds to about 20,000 people killed.
+Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships with both the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.
+To quell the growing discontent amongst the populace—displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also utilizing his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture and public executions.
+Estimates range from hundreds to about 20,000 people killed.